vmware/load-balancer-and-ingress-services-for-kubernetes/docs/multiple-ako.md

-# Avi Object naming convetnion
+# Avi Object naming convention

 1. For non-primary AKO instance, naming convention for shared VS is: `Shared-VS-Name = <cluster-name>--<AKO-namespace>-Shared-L7-<Shard number>`.
 Here `<AKO-namespace>` is namespace in which AKO pod is deployed.